Should We Fear The Crypto Bear?

 — Jamie Burke ⛺️ (@jamie247) January 8, 2018

 This may be a good thing as focus shifts to where real value is and the companies and organizations that are doing something concrete get attention.

-The bottom line for me is that it is the underlying capability that drives real long-term value.
-The companies and organizations that are taking advantage of what blockchain and similar technologies can do are changing the face of the internet and business.
+The bottom line for me is that the underlying capability drives real long-term value.
+The companies and organizations taking advantage of what blockchain and similar technologies can do are changing the face of the internet and business.
 The fact that a particular cryptocurrency – or a whole basket of them – may tank when the bubble bursts may be a good thing.
 In the long-term.

 Should you fear the crypto bear?
 That depends on your view.